 It was delightful and invigoratingly motivating to see all the employees fitted out in their military kit with olive green and camouflage being the look for the day.
-Every one of us looked like a seasoned commando and more importantly an integral part of one happy family unit.
+Every one of them looked like a seasoned commando and more importantly an integral part of one happy family unit.

 At Della they learn even as they work .
 The day suitably started off with a professional dietician Ms Geetanjali Ahuja who waxed eloquent about the importance of a balanced well defined healthy diet to counter the rigours of an over worked and hyper active urban work culture.
 The dietician was called on to educate about the dangers of not eating correctly and also eating at awkward hours, a very common flaw noticed amongst corporate custodians.

 The next guest speaker highlighted Della’s commitment to its workforce not just towards a trimmer waistline but in fact towards a healthy mind as well.
 They were honoured to have amongst them Swamiji Amrut Vadan Das from Swaminarayan ashram who shared an insight into his health mantra with the entire staff.